Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/connect-data-platform/connect-bigquery.md

 Job creation timeout seconds is the maximum time BigQuery will wait to start the job.
 If the job doesn’t start within that time, it times out.

-Starting in dbt Core v1.10, when jobs exceed their configured timeout, dbt-bigquery sends a cancellation request to the BigQuery job.
-If the request succeeds, dbt cancels the job.
-If the request fails, the BigQuery job may continue running in the background until it finishes or is manually canceled.
+From <Constant name="core"/> v1.10, `dbt-bigquery` cancels BigQuery jobs that exceed their configured timeout by sending a cancellation request.
+If the request succeeds, dbt stops the job.
+If the request fails, the BigQuery job may keep running in the background until it finishes or you cancel it manually.

 </Expandable>